NetApp/terraform-provider-netapp-ontap/docs/resources/cluster_peer_resource.md

 ### Optional

 - `passphrase` (String) User generated passphrase for use in authentication
-- `generate_passphrase` (String) When true, ONTAP automatically generates a passphrase to authenticate cluster peers
+- `generate_passphrase` (String) When true, ONTAP automatically generates a passphrase to authenticate cluster peer
 - `name` (String) Name of the peering relationship or name of the remote peer
 - `peer_applications` (String) SVM peering applications
 - `peer_cx_profile_name` (String) Peer connection profile name, to be accepted from peer side to make the status OK